agimenezromero/PierceDisease-GlobalRisk-Predictions/README.md

 - To compute the climatic variables just run the Julia script (compute_climatic_variables.jl) via command line as

   `julia compute_climatic_variables.jl` or in background as `nohup julia compute_climatic_variables.jl &`

+  However, we also provide the computed climatic variables used for this example.

 - To run the simulation just use the jupyter notebook provided (simulation_test.ipynb)